Some remarks on Mathieu subspaces over associative algebras: Introduction

-This conjecture has been proved for the abelian case by Duistermaat and van der Kallen in \cite{DvK}, and can be reformulated in terms of Mathieu subspaces, as follows. \begin{theorem*}{Mathieu Conjecture.} Let $G$ be a compact Lie group with Haar measure $\sigma$, and $\A$ be the $\C$-algebra of $G$-finite functions on $G$.
-Then the $\C$-subspace of $\A$ consisting of functions whose integral over $G$ with respect to $\sigma$ is zero, is a Mathieu subspace of $\A$. \end{theorem*}
+This conjecture has been proved for the abelian case by Duistermaat and van der Kallen in \cite{DvK}, and can be reformulated in terms of Mathieu subspaces, as follows.

+\begin{MathieuConjecture} Let $G$ be a compact Lie group with Haar measure $\sigma$, and $\A$ be the $\C$-algebra of $G$-finite functions on $G$.
+Then the $\C$-subspace of $\A$ consisting of functions whose integral over $G$ with respect to $\sigma$ is zero, is a Mathieu subspace of $\A$. \end{MathieuConjecture}

-The Mathieu Conjecture resembles \cite[Conjecture 7.1]{vanish} below by Zhao in both its structure and the fact that it implies the Jacobian conjecture. \begin{theorem*}{Vanishing Conjecture.} Let $P$ be a homogeneous polynomial in $n$ variables over $\C$.
-If $\Delta^m(P^m)=0$ for all positive $m$, then $\Delta^m(P^{m+1})=0$, for all $m$ large enough, where $\Delta$ is the Laplace operator. \end{theorem*}
+The Mathieu Conjecture resembles \cite[Conjecture 7.1]{vanish} by Zhao, which is given below, in both its structure and the fact that it implies the Jacobian conjecture.

+\begin{VanishingConjecture} Let $P$ be a homogeneous polynomial in $n$ variables over $\C$.
+If $\Delta^m(P^m)=0$ for all positive $m$, then $\Delta^m(P^{m+1})=0$, for all $m$ large enough, where $\Delta$ is the Laplace operator. \end{VanishingConjecture}

-Inspired by the Mathieu Conjecture, the authors found the following even more resembling equivalent formulation of the Vanishing Conjecture in \cite[Th.\@ 1.5]{twores}. \begin{theorem*}{Vanishing Conjecture.} Let $P$ be a homogeneous polynomial in $n$ variables over $\C$.
-If $\Delta^m(P^m)=0$ for all positive $m$, then $\Delta^m(Q P^m)=0$, for all $m$ large enough and all polynomials $Q$ in $n$ variables over $\C$, where $\Delta$ is the Laplace operator. \end{theorem*}
+Inspired by the Mathieu Conjecture, the authors found the following even more resembling equivalent formulation of the Vanishing Conjecture in \cite[Th.\@ 1.5]{twores}.

+\begin{VanishingConjecture} Let $P$ be a homogeneous polynomial in $n$ variables over $\C$.
+If $\Delta^m(P^m)=0$ for all positive $m$, then $\Delta^m(Q P^m)=0$, for all $m$ large enough and all polynomials $Q$ in $n$ variables over $\C$, where $\Delta$ is the Laplace operator. \end{VanishingConjecture}

-Later on, Zhao dropped the homogeneity condition on the polynomial $P$ in \cite{vanishdiff}, and replaced the Laplace operator by any differential operator with constant coefficients, which resulted in: \begin{theorem*}{Generalized Vanishing Conjecture.} Let $\Lambda$ be any differential operator with constant coefficients.
-If $P$ is a polynomial over $\C$ such that $\Lambda^m(P^m)=0$ for all positive $m$, then for any polynomial $Q$ over $\C$ we have that $\Lambda^m(QP^m)=0$, for all sufficiently large $m$. \end{theorem*}
+Later on, Zhao dropped the homogeneity condition on the polynomial $P$ in \cite{vanishdiff}, and replaced the Laplace operator by any differential operator with constant coefficients, which resulted in:

+\begin{GeneralizedVanishingConjecture} Let $\Lambda$ be any differential operator with constant coefficients.
+If $P$ is a polynomial over $\C$ such that $\Lambda^m(P^m)=0$ for all positive $m$, then for any polynomial $Q$ over $\C$ we have that $\Lambda^m(QP^m)=0$, for all sufficiently large $m$. \end{GeneralizedVanishingConjecture}